B-AROL-O/ARNEIS/README.md

 The OAK-D-Lite captures photos of the bottles flowing through the conveyor and runs a Neural Network trained on a custom dataset to be able to classify and recognize the type (Part Number) of the bottle.
 This information is fed in real-time to the Raspberry Pi which - based on the job order - decides whether to eject the bottle to the final packaging unit, or putting it back to the parts warehouse.

-## ARNEIS project roadmap and timeline
+## ARNEIS project roadmap and major milestones

 The ARNEIS project roadmap is [kept updated on GitHub](https://github.com/B-AROL-O/ARNEIS/milestones?direction=asc%26sort=due_date%26state=open).